DolicaAkelloEgwel/python-workshops/python-for-beginners/slides.md

 | String      | `name = "John"`     |
 | Boolean     | `is_true = True`    |
 | List        | `my_list = [1, 2, 3]` |

+Python automatically determine the type based on the assigned value.

 <!-- Not included:
 Tuple